1. C++ Programming examples on “Set Cover”

 5. C++ Programming examples on “Cryptography”

 Caesar Cipher Encryption algorithm is the simplest of all, where every character of the message is replaced by its next 3rd character.
 Playfair cipher Input is not case sensitive and works only for characters from ‘a’ to ‘z’ and ‘A’ to ‘Z’, White spaces are ignored.
 One time pad cipher Input is not case sensitive and works only for all characters, White spaces are not ignored but are produced as random characters in the decoded message.
 RSA is one of the first practicable public-key cryptosystems and is widely used for secure data transmission.
 Hill cipher is a polygraphic substitution cipher based on linear algebra.
 Substitution cipher is a method of encoding by which units of plaintext are replaced with ciphertext, according to a regular system.
-This section deals with the implementation of caesar cipher, playfair cipher, one time pad algorithm, md5 algorithm, rsa algorithm, monoalphabetic cypher, hill cypher, vigenere and affine cipher.
+The C++ programs in this section deals with the implementation of caesar cipher, playfair cipher, one time pad algorithm, md5 algorithm, rsa algorithm, monoalphabetic cypher, hill cypher, vigenere and affine cipher.

 C++ Program to Implement Caesar Cypher